Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 $ cd npm start
 ```

-Please note that this is a serverless app running on AWS, uses AWS Mobile Hub service.
+Please note that all you need is to run the React app, the backend is already running online.
+This is a serverless app running on AWS, uses AWS Mobile Hub service.
 To run the backend part you’ll need AWS account and launch the app under your AWS account to create a serverless app on AWS servers.
 For more details please check this link about [AWS Mobile CLI](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-reference.html). **I think it is not necessary to launch your own app on AWS, you can examine the state of the app via the link I provided and examine my code via Github.
 It is up to you :)**

 - Check frontend source code folder here